etendosoftware/etrest/README.md

     "volume": 0,
     "weight": 0,
     "taxCategory": "E020A69A1E784DC39BE57C41D6D5DB4E"
 }

-let refreshedProduct = await OBRest.getInstance().remove(myProduct); //this method save the object in openbravo and return a promise with the saved object.
+let refreshedProduct = await OBRest.getInstance().remove(myProduct); //this method save the object in etendo and return a promise with the saved object.

-// you can remove a objects list too let refreshedProductList = await OBRest.getInstance().removeList([
-    myProduct
-]); //this method remove the objects in openbravo and return a promise with the removed list.
+// you can remove a objects list too❗ let refreshedProductList = await OBRest.getInstance().removeList([myProduct]); //this method remove the objects in etendo and return a promise with the removed list.
 ```

-*It is always better to remove lists than individual objects*
+_It is always better to remove lists than individual objects_ 📝📤